AXREM Constitution

 Where a company does not qualify for full AXREM membership, the association offers an affiliate membership.
 This membership is open to companies that provide products and services that complement our full members medical technologies or that work alongside them.

-A company applying for affiliate membership must have/ supply products and services relevant to diagnostic imaging, radiotherapy, the associated IT/ AI and patient monitoring i.e. specialist cleaning products, radiation protections products for example.
+A company applying for affiliate membership must have/ supply products and services relevant to diagnostic imaging, radiotherapy, the associated IT/ AI and patient monitoring i.e. specialist cleaning products, radiation protection products for example.

 There shall be three categories of membership: –